Dynamical stability for dense patterns in discrete attractor neural networks: Additional details

-\mysec{Simulation results for sparse patterns } For sparse patterns with sparseness $f\in\left[0,1\right]$, a fraction $1-f$ of the pattern is exactly zero while the rest is log-normal distributed with a mean of $1$ and variation parametrized by the $\textrm{CV}$ (\Cref{fig:extdata_fig_1}a).
-In this case, the relevance activation function is not smooth, i.e., $\sigma=0$, and is parametrized by its exponent $n$ (\Cref{fig:extdata_fig_1}b).
+\mysec{Simulation results for sparse patterns } For sparse patterns with sparseness $f\in\left(0,1\right]$, a fraction $1-f$ of the pattern is exactly zero while the rest is log-normal distributed with a mean of $1$ and is parametrized by its coefficient of variation ($\mathrm{CV}$, \Cref{fig:extdata_fig_1}a).
+For these patterns, the relevant activation function has $\sigma=0$, and is parametrized by its exponent $n$ (\Cref{fig:extdata_fig_1}b).
 In this case, there is no closed-form expression for the optimal solution to \Cref{eq:optW}, but it can be found numerically using off-the-shelf tools \cite{Clarabel_2024}.
-The resulting weights matrix row mean and L2-norm match the prediction of the replica theory very well (\Cref{fig:extdata_fig_1}c-d).
+The resulting weights matrix row sum and L2-norm match the prediction of the replica theory very well (\Cref{fig:extdata_fig_1}c-d).
 The maximal number of patterns which can be stored $\alpha_C$ depends only on $f$, not on other parameters $n$, $\theta$, $\textrm{CV}$ or $N$ (\Cref{fig:extdata_fig_1}e-f) and scales asymptotically as $1/f\log\left(1/f\right)$, as in \cite{schonsberg2021efficiency} (\Cref{fig:extdata_fig_1}g).

-Optimizing the threshold $\theta$ for pattern stability (e.g., using a line search or finite differentiation with respect to spectral abscissa), there is an evident stability phase transition at a critical load $\alpha_\mathrm{S}$ which increases with sparseness $f$ (\Cref{fig:extdata_fig_2}a, compare with \Cref{fig:extdata_fig_1}e), with the transition becoming steeper with $N$ (\Cref{fig:extdata_fig_2}b, compare with \Cref{fig:extdata_fig_1}f).
-Consistent with the theory for dense patterns, for $f=1$, no memory pattern is stable, in agreement with the limit $\sigma\to0$ in \Cref{fig:fig_3}.

-Interestingly, the optimal threshold (empirically found) is always negative (\Cref{fig:extdata_fig_2}c), and the resulting weights mean at the optimal threshold is always negative.
-Furthermore, the spectral abscissa is monotonically increasing with the load (\Cref{fig:extdata_fig_2}d).
+To quantify stability, we define the spectral abscissa as the median, over the stored patterns, of the eigenvalue with the largest real value.
+Optimizing the threshold $\theta$ for pattern stability (e.g., using a line search or finite differentiation with respect to the spectral abscissa), there is an evident stability phase transition at a critical load $\alpha_\mathrm{S}$ which increases with sparseness $f$ (\Cref{fig:extdata_fig_2}a, compare with \Cref{fig:extdata_fig_1}e), with the transition becoming steeper with $N$ (\Cref{fig:extdata_fig_2}b, compare with \Cref{fig:extdata_fig_1}f).
+For dense patterns, $f=1$, no memory pattern is stable, in agreement with the limit $\sigma\to0$ extrapolated from \Cref{fig:phase-diagram}a-b (left column).
+The optimal threshold (empirically found) is always negative (\Cref{fig:extdata_fig_2}c), as well as the resulting weights sum at the optimal threshold (\Cref{fig:extdata_fig_1}c), and the spectral abscissa increases monotonically with the load (\Cref{fig:extdata_fig_2}d).